Board of Trustees

 Art Rodriguez is vice president and dean of admissions and financial aid at Carleton College.
 Prior to joining Carleton, he was dean of admissions and student financial services at Vassar College.
 He serves on the board of directors of the Common App.
 He received a B.A. from Carleton College and an M.A. from Harvard University.

-Nedda Noori Salehi '02, Alumni Board Liaison, is associate general counsel at ServiceTitan.
-Prior to that, she was counsel at Lowenstein Sander and practiced with Wilson Sonsini Goodrich and Rosati and Olson Zaltman Associates.
-She serves on Blake’s Alumni Board.
-Nedda received a B.S. from George Washington University and a J.D. from Santa Clara University School of Law.
+Nedda Noori Salehi '02, Alumni Board Liaison, is a corporate attorney with a focus on startup businesses and venture investors.
+She operates her own practice, delivering legal advice to startups, venture firms and other angel or strategic investors.
+Prior to this, Nedda was associate general counsel at ServiceTitan, Inc., counsel at Lowenstein Sander LLP and practiced with GV (formerly Google Ventures), Wilson Sonsini Goodrich and Rosati P.C. and Olson Zaltman Associates.
+Nedda also serves on Blake’s Alumni Board.
+She received a B.S. from George Washington University and a J.D. from Santa Clara University School of Law.

 Molly Simmons is a partner with McFarland Partners, where she is focuses on business advisory and private capital investments for large families and founder-owned businesses.
 Her past career work includes private equity fund partner roles at Tonka Bay Equity and Gemini Investors, focused on growth capital and buyouts, as well as investment management at a large single family office, Pohlad Companies.
 She has served on the boards of over 20 public and private companies across diverse industries, along with the boards of industry associations such as Association for Corporate Growth and Small Business Investors Alliance.
 Molly also serves on the board of Microgrants.
 She earned a B.S. in education and social policy from Northwestern University and an M.B.A. from Harvard Business School.

 Anne Stavney, President, has served as Head of School at Blake since 2012.
 She came to Blake from the Lakeside School (her alma mater), where she served in several leadership roles, including assistant head of school.
-At Blake, she has led the school in a successful $80 million comprehensive campaign; overseen six capital projects including a new science wing, entry hall and dining commons; developed a global immersion program and a computer science program; and significantly revised the school’s curricula in world languages, literacy, mathematics and humanities.
-She serves on the board for the Children’s Theatre Company of Minnesota and chairs its Education Committee.
-She is a trustee on the School Year Abroad board.
-And she is a member of the Accreditation Review Committee for the Independent Schools Association of Central States.
-Before joining Blake, Dr. Stavney served as Assistant Head of School and Middle School Director at her alma mater, Lakeside School in Seattle.
+Since joining Blake, she has led the school in a successful $80 million comprehensive campaign; overseen seven capital projects including a new science wing, entry hall, dining commons and Early Learning Center; developed a global immersion program and a computer science program; and significantly revised the school’s curricula in world languages, literacy, and mathematics.
+She serves as a board member on the Children’s Theatre Company of Minnesota and chairs its Education Committee; as a trustee and vice-chair of the School Year Abroad board; and as a member of the Independent Schools Association of Central States (ISACS) board where she also chairs its Accreditation Review Committee.
 She holds a B.A. in government from Smith College and a B.A., M.A. and Ph.D. in English from the University of Washington.